-Marketable securities income consists primarily of distributions from the REIT portfolio.
-In Q1 2024, we received distributions of \$0.8 million (distribution yield1 of 5.94%) from our REITs compared to \$0.9 million (distribution yield1 of 6.50%) in Q1 2023.
-For the quarter, the lower distribution yield is mainly due to lower distribution income from the underlying REITs.
+Marketable securities income consists of distributions from our REIT portfolio.
+The distribution yield1 on this portfolio was 6.07% in Q2 2024 (Q2 2023 - 6.75%) and 6.01% year to date 2024 (year to date 2023 - 6.62%).
+For the current quarter and year to date, the lower distribution yield is mainly due to lower distribution income from the underlying REITs.
 The distribution yield has been calculated based on the average portfolio carrying value.